 PRESENT: were Cllrs.
 Adrian Hughes (chair), Peter Bowen-Simpkins, Susan Bevan, Deb Vine, Paul Lloyd-Davies, John Mahoney and the Clerk Andrew Berry.
 Two members of the public were also present.

-DISCLOSURES OF PRESONAL INTEREST: There were no disclosures of personal interest at this time.
+DISCLOSURES OF PERSONAL INTEREST: There were no disclosures of personal interest at this time.

 2. THE MINUTES OF THE LAST MEETING: These were circulated, approved agreed and signed by the Chairman.